Privacy Statement

 Electronically processed material:

-Personal data is collected in the WebMusket database and is protected by a firewall, passwords and other technical means.
+Personal data is collected in the Collecte database and is protected by a firewall, passwords and other technical means.
 This data is handled only by authorized personnel.
 Each user has been issued a unique user name and password to the system.
 Authorization to the system is granted by the main user responsible for the handling of the museum’s collections systems.
+The database logs store information on who has edited, added and/or deleted data.

 The personal data has not been classified as secret, though it is not publicly available.